zammad/zammad-user-documentation/advanced/security-and-encryption.rst

 Sending messages that are signed & encrypted
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: Signing emails is *always* dependent on the email address of a group.
+.. hint:: Signing emails is *always* dependent on the email address of a group.
    This means that you technically could even just encrypt a mail without the need to sign it.

-By default Zammad will always send out an encrypted and signed mail.
+.. note:: By default Zammad will always send out an encrypted and signed mail.
+   However, your administrator can choose to disable this default behavior on specific groups.

 That is if it could find fitting certificates (and keys) for that task.
-You can, at any time, deactivate either signing, encryption or both temporary per article you're creating.
+You can, at any time, activate or deactivate either signing, encryption or both temporary per article you're creating.

 If you can't activate signing or encryption please contact your Zammad administrator.